yannabraham/bodenmiller/cran-comments.md

 There was 1 NOTE:

  * checking installed package size ...
-NOTE installed size is 17.6Mb
+NOTE installed size is 8.7Mb

-  This is a data package that will not require any significant update
+  This is a data package that will not require any significant update.
+This has been agreed upon with the CRAN team

 ## Downstream dependencies